slackhq/enzyme-to-rtl-codemod/README.md

 # Enzyme to RTL codemod
 This package is designed to help with automated conversion of jest tests from Enzyme to RTL.
-It's intended to be used with your version of the LLM.
+It's intended to be used with your own implementation of the LLM.

+# Note
+Due to the numerous requests from external developers we are open sourcing a version of our Slack built tool for Enzyme to RTL conversions.
+This tool is not meant to be complete and working for all use cases, but rather an effort to share our approach that can serve as a starting point to automate it for others.
+With 1.5 million Enzyme downloands from npm (as of Sep 2024), we would like to help out others to make this journey less miserable and save some time.
+And also showcase a useful and working case for LLM integration in developer work.
+We are hoping this tool is helpful for you.
+We suggest making contributions to this repo or forking it and make necessary changes.
+We will still provide limited support for reviewing work for critical bug fixes.

 # Requirements
 1. Jest: This package depends on your host project jest binary and configuration.
 See API/Usage for more info how to set it up